 $12.99 for downloadable digital set of 4 posters

-In this 4-poster set, the learners can use the Hess Cognitive Rigor Matrix on their own and challenge themselves to "rock the rigor" while educators can print for their classrooms a complete Hess Cognitive Rigor Matrix of their choosing.
+In this 4-poster set, learners can edit the Hess Cognitive Rigor Matrix on their own and challenge themselves to "rock the rigor" while educators can customize and print for their classrooms a complete Hess Cognitive Rigor Matrix of their choosing.

 This 16-page booklet is printed on heavy cardstock for long-lasting use.
 As a companion to Karin's (2018) Corwin book, A Local Assessment Toolkit to Promote Deeper Learning, it provides an overview of the development of the Hess CRM and illustrates how the roles of students and teachers can shift with appropriate questioning and learning activities that move from surface learning to deeper understanding.
 Also included: